AppColony/slate/source/includes/api/v2/positions/_index.md

 }
 ```

-Get a listing of positions for a company.
+Get a listing of Positions for a company.

 ### HTTP Request